Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Empirical Analysis Appendix

 The cluster-robust variance-covariance matrix estimator is used to deal with the heterosckedasticity and serial dependency (Arellano 1987).

 Table~\ref{tab:r_did} provides the results.
-Column (1) shows the result for the local population, whereas columns (2)--(5) shows those for the crude marriage rate, crude birth rate, average household size, and sex ratio, respectively.
-Column (6) presents the result for the IMR.
-The results for the LFP rates are unavailable because those rates were measured only in one population census of 1930.

-Overall, the DID results are in line with the findings from my baseline results.
-First, the opening of these two coal mines increased the local population by approximately $7.2$\%.
-Although the estimated magnitude is much smaller than the baseline magnitude listed in Panel B-1 of Table~\ref{tab:r_pop}\footnote{Notice that I compare my estimates with those for the results in 1935 or 1938 because the DID estimator captures the average treatment effect in the treated municipalities at the post treatment period.}, this is rather consistent with the fact that both coal mines are considerably smaller mines with roughly 100 miners.\footnote{In fact, this magnitude is rather similar to those estimated for the smaller coal mines in my expanded regressions (Online Appendix Table~\ref{tab:r_het_scale}).} The results for the other demographic outcomes are also similar to those listed in Panel B-2 of Table~\ref{tab:r_pop}.
-Second, the estimate for the IMR is positive but statistically insignificant, suggesting that the opening of coal mines did not increase the local infant mortality in the late 1930s.
-This is consistent with the fact that the impacts of coal mines on the infant mortality could had been mitigated in the late 1930s by the regulations for the use of female miners in the pits (Section~\ref{sec:sec6}).
-In fact, both coal mines did not use many female miners: only 9 and 44 miners in Ogawa and Miyoshiyama coal mines, respectively.
+In Panel A, column 1 shows the result for the local population, whereas columns 2--5 show those for the marriage rate, marital fertility rate, and mortality rates.
+In Panel B, columns 1-3 present the results for the early-life mortality rates, whereas columns 4--5 show the results for the sex ratio and household size, respectively.
+Overall, the DID results align with the findings from the baseline results.
+First, the opening of these two coal mines increased the local population by approximately $8$\%.
+Although the estimated magnitude is much smaller than the baseline magnitude listed in Table~\ref{tab:r_pop}\footnote{Notice that the estimates are compared with those for the results in 1935 or 1938 because the DID estimator captures the average treatment effect in the treated municipalities at the post-treatment period.}, this is consistent with the fact that both Ogawa and Miyoshiyama coal mines are small-scale mines with approximately $100$ miners.\footnote{In fact, this magnitude is rather similar to those estimated for the smaller coal mines in my expanded regressions (Table~\ref{tab:r_het_scale}).} The estimates for fertility and mortality rates are also smaller than the baseline estimates, albeit the fertility pathway is still observed in the statistical sense.
+This aligns with the small influence of the small-scale mines (Online Appendix~\ref{sec:r_het_scale}).
+Moreover, both coal mines used few female miners: only $9$ and $44$ miners in Ogawa and Miyoshiyama coal mines, respectively.
+Thus, the regulations were less likely to influence these mines.
+To summarize, the local population growth in both mining areas was mainly led by the influx of male workers, which is supported by the estimate for the sex ratio and average household size (columns 4--5).